vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/how-to/restart-data-node-from-network-history.md

 ## What is network history?

 Network history is a mechanism in the data node software that allows for sharing chunks of information between other data nodes connected to the network.
 For example, when you are interested in a specific period of data from the Vega network, you can use network history to download this data from other nodes **if they have it**.
-Usually, you are interested in the last few blocks required to start a new data node or a data node after a crash - in those cases, you do not need the full network history.
+Usually, you are interested in the last few blocks required to start a new data node or a data node after a crash - in those cases, you do not need the full-network history.

 ## Requirements